MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/resolving-dependency-conflicts.md

 For the same reasons, trying to configure the `codebase` setting in `app.config` is not going to work in PowerShell modules.

-### Installing your dependencies to the Global Assembly Cache (GAC)
+### Installing dependencies to the Global Assembly Cache (GAC)

 Another way to resolve dependency version conflicts in .NET Framework is to install dependencies to the GAC, so that different versions can be loaded side-by-side from the GAC.

-Again for PowerShell modules, the chief issues here are:
+Again, for PowerShell modules, the chief issues here are:

 - The GAC only applies to .NET Framework, so this does not help in PowerShell 6 and above.
 - Installing assemblies to the GAC is a modification of global machine state and may cause